RobinF98/rock-paper-scissors-2/README.md

  ---

-SVG images were sourced from [The Noun Project](https://thenounproject.com/)
+SVG images were sourced from [The Noun Project](https://thenounproject.com/), from the collection by [Juicy Fish](https://thenounproject.com/admin885/)